What all basic motorcycle accessories should a rider have

 Rider boots, also known as paddock boots, are a vital part of the arsenal and provide much-needed protection from angle twisting, road debris, and exhaust pipes.

 Ensure the safety of your motorcycle by using a reliable lock that discourages thieves from attempting to steal it.
 Opt for a sturdy and secure U-lock or chain lock.
-There are various types of motorcycle locks available to suit your needs.
+Various types of motorcycle locks are available to suit your needs.

 1. U-locks: are a popular choice for motorcycle owners due to their strength and security.
 They have a hardened steel shackle that is difficult to cut.
 However, they can be heavy and bulky and may only fit through some frames.